bradleyjones/blog/content/post/get-webex-working-in-linux.md

 reboot or at the very least a restart of all ALSA services will be required for changes to take effect.

-Enjoy using WebEx on linux :)
+Enjoy using WebEx on Linux :)